 Note that the expansion is performed when processing the PUT request so the underlying persistent state is still a managed map.
 Consequently, if after sending the previous PUT request, you did a GET for /schema/analys is/synonyms/english/jocular, then you would receive a list containing ["funny", "entertaining", "whimiscal"].
-This implies that once you've created synonym mappings using a list, each term must be managed separately.
+Once you've created synonym mappings using a list, each term must be managed separately.